An arithmetic count of the lines meeting four lines in P^3: Introduction

+In the case where $n=3$, this theorem reduces to Theorem \ref{intro:4linesthm} with the difference that the hypothesis that the characteristic of $k$ is not $2$ is relaxed to only require that $k \subseteq k(L)$ be separable.

 There are many tools available for studying $\GW(k)$.
-The Milnor conjecture, proven by Voevodsky, identifies the associated graded ring of the filtration of $\GW(k)$ by powers of the fundamental ideal with the \'etale cohomology group $\rH^*(k, \Z/2)$, giving rise to invariants valued in $\rH^*(k, \Z/2)$, or equivalently Milnor K-theory, the first of which are the rank, discriminant, Hasse-Witt, and Arason invariants \cite{Milnor_AlgK-theory_quadratic_forms} \cite{Voevodsky-Motivic_cohomology_Z2-coeffs} \cite{Voevodsky-Reduced_power_ops_motivic_cohomology}.
+These can be used in conjunction with enumerative results valued in the Grothendieck--Witt group such as Theorems \ref{intro:4linesthm} and \ref{intro:2n-2codim2hyperplanesthm} and we briefly indicate a few of these tools.
+For simplicity, assume the characteristic of $k$ is not $2$.
+The fundamental ideal of $\GW(k)$ is the kernel of the rank homomorphism $\rank: \GW(k) \to \ZZ$ taking the isomorphism class of a bilinear form to its rank.
+It's powers define a filtration of $\GW(k)$.
+The Milnor conjecture, proven by Voevodsky and Orlov--Vishik--Voevodsky using breakthrough work of the former, identifies the associated graded of this filtration with the \'etale cohomology group $\rH^*(k, \Z/2)$ and the mod $2$ Milnor $K$-theory.
+These isomorphisms gives rise to invariants valued in $\rH^*(k, \Z/2)$, or equivalently Milnor K-theory, the first of which are the rank, discriminant, Hasse-Witt, and Arason invariants \cite{Milnor_AlgK-theory_quadratic_forms} \cite{OrlovVishikVoevodskay} \cite{Voevodsky-Motivic_cohomology_Z2-coeffs} \cite{Voevodsky-Reduced_power_ops_motivic_cohomology}.
+Analogous results in characteristic $2$ are proven in \cite{KatoBilforms}.
 For many fields, much is understood about $\GW(k)$, for example giving algorithms to determine if two given sums of the generators $\langle a \rangle$ for $a \in k^*/(k^*)^2$ of $\GW(k)$ are equal, as well as computations of $\GW(k)$.
 See for example \cite{lam05}.
 Applying invariants of $\GW(k)$ to the equalities of Theorems \ref{intro:4linesthm} and \ref{intro:2n-2codim2hyperplanesthm} produces other equalities, which may be valued in more familiar groups.
 A selection of such results follows.

+Let the field $k$ be the real numbers, $k= \bbb{R}$.
+Applying the signature to both sides of Theorem \ref{intro:4linesthm}, we see that if the two lines are real, the sign of $ \lambda_L - \mu_L$ must be reversed for the two lines.
+If the two lines are a complex conjugate pair, the theorem gives no information.
+More generally, in the situation of Theorem \ref{intro:2n-2codim2hyperplanesthm}, half of the real lines will have $i(L)$ negative and half positive.